Klosterstræde 21: Early history

+Fischer and the new building

 Peter Christian Weinreich Fischer (1772–1834) established a glazier's business at the site on 20 June 1796.
 The adjacent building at Klosterstræde 23 was constructed for him in 1811–12.
 Klosterstræde 21 was constructed for him in 1814–1817 and he subsequently ran his glazier's business from the premises.
 Finnur Magnússon, who then worked for the King's private archives, was from 1827 and until his death ten years later also among the residents in the building.

 The building and firm was, after the founder's death, handed down to his son, Peter Didrik Weinreich Fischer (1813–1884).
+His property was home to 33 residents at the 1840 census.
+Peter Diederik Heinrich Fischer resided on the first floor with a glazier and a glazier's apprentice.
+The Icelandic scholar Finnur Magnússon, who had just divorced his wife, resided on the same floor with his housekeeper Karen Christensen Embacher and one maid.
+Anna Kierstine Sactmann (née Leth), a widow with a pension, resided on the second floor with four children aged 21 to 26) and two lodgers (student and widow).
+Søren Moritz Fedor von Høyer, a fired army captain, resided on the third floor with his wife Marthe Marie født Knutzen, their four children (aged eight to 22) and two lodgers (theologian and medicine student).
+Else Cathrine Fischer, a widow, resided on the ground floor with three unmarried daughters (aged 32 to 36) and a maid.
+Frederik Adam Gyesen, a manufacturer of smoked food, resided in the basement with his wife Marie Kirstine Gyesen (mée Gerner) and their 14-year-old daughter Frigine Marie Gyesen.
+Hans Wohlrat Holm, a master painter, resided on the second floor of the rear wing.
+Heinrich Kristian Meyer, a saddler, resided on the third floor of the rear wing with his wife Sophie Amalie født Beker and their one-year-old daughter.

-He served as alderman for the Glaziers' Guild in 1845–47 and again in 1851–53.
+Fischer served as alderman for the Glaziers' Guild in 1845–47 and again in 1851–53.
 He had by Frederick VII been commissioned to create four glass paintings for Christian IV's Chapel at Roskilde Cathedral.
 They were never used as originally intended but two of them can now be seen in Frederiksborg Chapel.
 The two others were destroyed in the fire of Christiansborg Palace in 1884.